jeff-tan-2020/epidemiology_project_2022/README.md

-Discrete-time SIR and SEIR models with vaccination to estimate the transmissibility of Covid-19 variants in North Carolina Jeffery Tan
+**Discrete-time SIR and SEIR models with vaccination to estimate the transmissibility of Covid-19 variants in North Carolina ** \n
+Jeffery Tan\n
 April 16, 2022

 Abstract